 Single Use Coupon is a single coupon that can be used for launches or special deals.
 This is where you can create a code like "BLACKFRIDAY" and every time this code is entered there is a percent off (example: 20% off) discount applied.
 Read How to Create a Coupon for details.

-Bulk Coupon Code is for when you want to provide a limited amount of coupons with unique links and upload it to a site like Groupon.
+Bulk Coupon Code is for when you want to provide a limited amount of coupons with unique links and upload them to a site like Groupon.
 Read How to Generate Coupon Codes in Bulk for details.

-Product Access allows the Members that purchase your Offer to gain access to the Product(s) included with the Offer on your specified day within the Product Access option.
+Product Access allows the customers that purchase your Offer to gain access to the Product(s) included with the Offer on your specified day within the Product Access option.
 Read How to Give Access to Your Product on a Specific Date for details.